‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 Nursing provides us the privilege of being allowed into some of the most vulnerable moments of people’s lives with zero context or intros needed.

-As soon as a patient enters your cubicle or ward space, they are usually prepared (sometimes willing) to share intimate details of themselves and their lives.
+As soon as a patient enters your clinical care, they are usually prepared (sometimes willing) to share intimate details of themselves and their lives.
 There is an inherent trust and responsibility that comes with being a nurse that we don’t take lightly.

 Nurses understand the art and impact of space-holding and how trust affects outcomes.
 We recognise when medical or nursing care requires adaptation.
 And we do this, because we appreciate the intrinsic human need to feel safe.